Resources for Support and Help

 - National Human Trafficking Hotline 1-888-373-7888

 A forensic examination can also secure valuable evidence that could be used later if a person wishes to involve law enforcement.
 Physical evidence may exist up to five (5) days, or longer, after a sexual assault or rape, though individuals are recommended to receive an examination as soon as possible.
 Local medical facilities can arrange to have a specially trained Sexual Assault Nurse Examiner (SANE) conduct a forensic examination, which collects evidence from a person’s body, clothes, and other belongings.
 A trained advocate can meet a victim/survivor at the hospital to provide emotional support, which would be arranged by the hospital.
 The results of this examination can be provided to law enforcement anonymously.
-The choice to report is always in the hands of the victim/survivor.
+Transportation to and from a Keene, New Hampshire medical center is available through the Department of Campus Safety, if requested, by students or employees who have experienced sexual or relationship violence.

 - Cheshire Medical Center: 580 Court St, Keene, NH 03431: (603) 354-6600